China economy recovering, bad debt risks dismissed

 "We are tightly controlling new loans and will ensure no new loans to the sector," he said on Thursday.

-The borrowing binge was triggered by the spending demands in Beijing's 4 trillion yuan stimulus programme launched in 2008 at the depths of the global financial crisis.
+The borrowing binge was triggered by the spending demands in Beijing's 4 trillion yuan ($640 billion) stimulus program launched in 2008 at the depths of the global financial crisis.

 LENDING

-China is set to publish bank lending data for October in the week ahead, with economists polled by Reuters forecasting net new loans of 600 billion yuan.
+China is set to publish bank lending data for October in the week ahead, with economists polled by Reuters forecasting net new loans of 600 billion yuan ($96 billion).

 Those numbers could provide another piece of evidence to reinforce growing views that China's economy is turning up.
 The head of the country's powerful planning agency said on Saturday this year's 7.5 percent growth target would be beaten.